isuru89/moodle-local_reminders/README.txt

 6. Now you can change the plug-in specific settings via Site Administration -> Plugins -> Local Plugins -> Reminders.

 == Change Log ==
+v1.3.1
+    + bug fixes
+    + prevent users receiving alerts for an activity that they can't see.
+(Contributed by Julian Boulen)
+    + exception handling

 v1.3
     + now works in Moodle 2.5.*
     + time zone adjustment based on recipient of the reminder